-- Specialist consultants: If the city requires a geotechnical report or boundary survey, is that included in my price?
+Specialist consultants: Is that included in my price if the city requires a geotechnical report or boundary survey?

-- Foundation: Is the foundation included?
-Does it include a durable, long-lasting slab on grade or perimeter footing foundation, or just a few helical piles?
+Foundation: Is the foundation included?
+Does it have a durable, long-lasting slab-on-grade, perimeter footing foundation, or just a few helical piles?

-- Installation: Does that include a crane for lifting the ADU over your home or trucking to deliver your unit from often out-of-state to the project site?
+Installation: Does it include a crane for lifting the ADU over your home or trucking to deliver your unit from often out-of-state to the project site?

-While custom ADUs can be expensive, you may be surprised to learn that Cottage's custom ADUs cost 10%+ less than prefab units of the same size and finish quality.
+While custom ADUs can be expensive, you may be surprised to learn that, when accounting for all project costs, Cottage's custom ADUs frequently cost less than prefab units of the same size and finish quality.

-Custom, stick-built ADUs can be configured to be the exact size and shape to work with your property.
-L-shaped or even U-shaped ADUs are actually common to work with limited backyard space.
+Custom, stick-built ADUs can be configured as the exact size and shape to work with your property.
+L-shaped or even U-shaped ADUs are common designs in limited backyard space.
 Construction is completed on site and doesn't rely on cranes.
-As long as we have a doorway's worth of width to walk through, we can build on your property!

-Which type will have a better return on investment?
+Which ADU type will have a better return on investment?

-Equity: If you need to obtain financing, what how will the bank appraise a prefab unit vs. real site-built construction?
-If you eventually plan to sell the home, how will a buyer value it versus a custom ADU that is architecturally designed to fit your property?
+Equity: If you need financing, how favorably will the bank appraise a prefab unit vs. actual site-built construction?
+If you eventually plan to sell the home, how will a buyer value it versus a custom ADU architecturally designed to fit your property?